 The Gruffalo Trail

-Our Gruffalo Trail is situated in the grounds of the Dean Heritage Centre and is a series of carved montages depicting the story of the Gruffalo written by Julia Donaldson.
+Our Gruffalo Trail is situated in the grounds of the Dean Heritage Centre and is a series of carved montages depicting the story of the Gruffalo written by Julia Donaldson along a short trail that runs alongside the brook.
 Come along and enjoy this wonderful story with your family in the beautiful Forest of Dean.
 We are a woodland site with gravel paths but the trail is easily negotiable for buggies.

 The figures were carved by Clayton Ryder, our site Manager and internationally renowned chainsaw carver.
 Examples of his work can be seen around the site and he is regularly seen creating new works of art with his chainsaw in his workshop at the top of our car park.